bluenote10/rust-array-stump/README.md

 - This benchmark first fills N = 1 000 000 randomly drawn float elements into the containers without time measurement.
 It then removes random (predetermined) elements in batches of k = 25.
 Elapsed time is evaluated after each batch.
+- The elapsed times have been reverted for the purpose of the plot so that the x-axis corresponds to the collection size, allowing for double-log plotting.
 </details>

 ![image](results/remove_avg_comparison.png/)